 THE IMPORTANCE OF PROPER INSTRUMENT PROCESSING

-Recent breaches in dental infection control have been reported from West Virginia and Missouri.
-The West Virgina case involved 3 patients and 2 clinic volunteers who developed hepatitis B after a Mission of Mercy (MOM) Clinic in Hedgesville, WV on June 26-27, 2007.
+A number of breaches in dental infection control have been reported in recent years.
+An incident from West Virginia involved 3 patients and 2 clinic volunteers who developed hepatitis B after a Mission of Mercy (MOM) Clinic in Hedgesville, WV on June 26-27, 2007.
 Notification letters were mailed to 1,137 patients and 826 volunteers.
 The letters recommended testing for hepatitis B. Testing for hepatitis C and HIV also was recommended not because there were cases of HCV or HIV associated with MOM attendance, but because these viruses are transmitted in the same manner as HBV.
+Another apparent breach of infection control occurred at the John Cochran Veterans Administration (VA) Medical Center in St. Louis, MO.
+The facility recently mailed letters to 1,812 veterans treated between February 2009 and March 2010 advising them to get tested for Hepatitis B&C and HIV.
+The VA said quality reviews determined that some instrument processing steps for dental instruments were not in compliance with standards, creating a low risk of infections such as hepatitis C and HIV.
+In a video interview, Dr. Gina Michael, a spokesperson for the VAMC, said that dental instruments were sterilized, but the proper sequence of instrument processing was not followed.

 OSAP has developed two resources for those delivering oral care outside of the traditional dental office.